Bjwebb/top_trumps/README.md

 jQuery TopTrumps
 ==========

-This plugins turns every container into a fully customizable top trumps game.
+This plugins turns any container into a fully customizable top trumps game.
-Please check wikipedia if you don't know what a top trums game is. http://en.wikipedia.org/wiki/Top_Trumps
+Please check wikipedia if you don't know what a top trumps game is. http://en.wikipedia.org/wiki/Top_Trumps

 Every top trumps game you create can be customized to your needs.
 You can change the difficulty, define fields & comparison logic, add cards and use some callbacks to customize the game.